Nocturnal enuresis: Primary nocturnal enuresis

 Primary nocturnal enuresis is the most common form of bedwetting.
 Bedwetting becomes a disorder when it persists after the age at which bladder control usually occurs (4–7 years), and is either resulting in an average of at least two wet nights a week with no long periods of dryness or not able to sleep dry without being taken to the toilet by another person.

 New studies show that anti-psychotic drugs can have a side effect of causing enuresis.

 It has been shown that diet impacts enuresis in children.
 Constipation from a poor diet can result in impacted stool in the colon putting undue pressure on the bladder creating loss of bladder control (overflow incontinence).

 Some researchers, however, recommend a different starting age range.
 This guidance says that bedwetting can be considered a clinical problem if the child regularly wets the bed after turning 7 years old.

 Secondary nocturnal enuresis

 Secondary enuresis occurs after a patient goes through an extended period of dryness at night (six months or more) and then reverts to night-time wetting.
 Secondary enuresis can be caused by emotional stress or a medical condition, such as a bladder infection.

 Psychological definition

 Psychologists are usually allowed to diagnose and write a prescription for diapers if nocturnal enuresis causes the patient significant distress.
-Psychiatists may instead use a definition from the DSM-IV, defining nocturnal enuresis as repeated urination into bed or clothes, occurring twice per week or more for at least three consecutive months in a child of at least 5 years of age and not due to either a drug side effect or a medical condition.
+Psychiatrists may instead use a definition from the DSM-IV, defining nocturnal enuresis as repeated urination into bed or clothes, occurring twice per week or more for at least three consecutive months in a child of at least 5 years of age and not due to either a drug side effect or a medical condition.